🎯 What is search intent optimization? (Direct answer)

 What is the biggest search intent mistake in 2026?

-Read the structural guide →
+Read the on-page SEO guide →